samisalreadytaken/vs_library/README.md

 VS.Events.InitTemplate(this);
 ```

-Player info will be put in their script scope.
+Player info will automatically be put in their script scope.

 ```cs
 local userid = 2;